Mastering the Stock Overview Tab

 The Concerns list flags genuine issues — declining promoter stake, high receivables, slowing revenue growth, margin compression, recent loss-making quarters, high working capital cycle, and similar red flags.
 These are the questions you should find answers to before investing.

-The Concerns card — your due diligence checklist before investing
+Concerns — your pre-investment due diligence checklist

 Pro Tip: Use the Concerns list as your due diligence checklist.
 Before you invest, you should be able to explain why each concern either doesn't apply in this case, is already priced in, or is a temporary issue you believe will resolve.
 If you can't answer it, don't invest yet.